basecamp/policies/cancellation/index.md

 ---
 title: Cancellation policy
-description: Everything you need to know about canceling your Basecamp product account.
+description: Everything you need to know about canceling your 37signals product accounts.
 ---

 # Cancellation policy